Defect dynamics in growing bacterial colonies

 As can be seen in Fig.~\ref{fig:colonycharacteristics}a, the colony contains domains (light blue) of bacteria that are aligned, separated by disordered (dark blue) regions.
 To characterize the size of the domains, we measure the correlation between orientations as a function of distance.
-This correlation drops off exponentially (Fig.~\ref{fig:correlationdistanceplot}), which allows us to extract a correlation length, Fig.~\ref{fig:colonycharacteristics}c, both for our simulated and experimental data.
+This correlation drops off exponentially (Fig.~S7), which allows us to extract a correlation length, Fig.~\ref{fig:colonycharacteristics}c, both for our simulated and experimental data.
 The correlation length again depends on the aspect ratio~$\phi$.
-Their relation follows a simple power law:
+Their relation follows a simple power law: $\xi_{\mathrm{S}} = a \phi^b$, for which we obtain~$a = 0.50$ and $b = 2.0$ from a fit to the simulation data.